Best daily deals

 The earbuds magnetically click into place to begin charging.

 Durability also gets a good score here as the Jabra Elite 75t features an IP55 rating.
 This means that you don’t have to worry about rain or sweat damaging them while you’re out and about.
-I’ve used these for a few weeks for my runs and haven’t had any issues with sweat damaging them, though if you want to get even more fitness functionality you should definitely check out the Jabra Elite Active 75t.
-With the regular 75t earbuds though, they’ve held up to weeks of sweating with no issues.
+I’ve used these for a few weeks for my runs and haven’t had any issues with sweat damaging them, though if you want to get even more fitness functionality, you should check out the Jabra Elite Active 75t.
+With the regular 75t earbuds, though, they’ve held up to weeks of sweating with no issues.

 How do you control the Elite 75t?